2hu12/blogu/readme.md

-# 2BLOGU
+# BLOGU

-2blogu is not that light but simple and fresh as a blog engine, which is inspired by some existing static blog framework.
+blogu is not that light but simple and fresh as a blog engine, which is inspired by some existing static blog framework.